Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Success in any endeavor depends on the degree to which it is an expression of your true self.
+> Be thankful for everything that happens in your life; it's all an experience.

 <!-- QUOTE_END -->